erikyao/erikyao.github.io/_posts/2016-06-14-digest-of-ggplot2.md

 qplot(carat, x * y * z, data = diamonds)
 ```

-### 2.4 Colour, size, shape and other aesthetic attributes
+### 2.4 图形属性 (aesthetic attributes, e.g. color, size and shape)

-With `plot`, it’s your responsibility to convert a categorical variable in your data (e.g., “apples”, “bananas”, “pears”) into something that plot knows how to use (e.g., “red”, “yellow”, “green”). `qplot` can do this for you automatically, and it will automatically provide a legend that maps the displayed attributes to the data values.
+With `plot`, it’s your responsibility to convert a categorical variable in your data (e.g., "apples", "bananas", "pears") into something that plot knows how to use (e.g., "red", "yellow", "green"). `qplot` can do this for you automatically, and it will automatically provide a legend that maps the displayed attributes to the data values.

 ```r
 qplot(carat, price, data = dsmall, colour = color) # or `color = color`